 French chocolate mousse with passion fruit, topped with a nougatine for an easy make-ahead dinner party dessert.
 Made extra light with egg whites, no egg yolks and without cream.
 The extra nutty caramel topping can keep for more chocolate, caramel or vanilla desserts.

 Fluffy French Chocolate Mousse with Passionfruit

 It happened last night.
 Excitement set in as this French Chocolate Passion Mousse was a simple experiment that worked.

-It’s based on a classic French dark chocolate mousse without cream.
-However – I didn’t have enough egg whites and so experimented by adding – PASSION FRUIT juice.
-Then I experimented further and omitted egg yolks: it just uses whites and passion fruit juice.
-So, it’s extra light, fluffy and airy.
+It's based on this classic French dark chocolate mousse without cream.
+However - I didn't have enough egg whites and so experimented by adding - PASSION FRUIT juice.
+Then I experimented further and omitted egg yolks: so it just uses egg whites and passion fruit juice.
+So, it's extra light, fluffy and airy.

 It lightened it up even further, the taste was sensational and so I was rather excited about it.
 Those of you that heard me on Instagram stories will agree that I sounded really excited.

 Saying I'm Excited in French like 'Emily in Paris'

 Don't tell the French you're excited.
 It's not new as a cliché that was brought up in 'Emily in Paris'.

 Mention that you're 'excité' in French and oh-là-là - your friends will tell you to take a cold shower.
 Being excited just doesn't have the same meaning here.

 These days, however, the French are becoming more international and more accepting of the word.